A Letter From The Insurance Company: Reservation of Rights, Denial of Coverage & Non-Waiver Agreements

 What is a Reservation of Rights Letter?

-The insurance company might send a reservation of rights letter immediately after receiving your claim.
-Or, the insurance company’s adjuster may send a reservation of rights letter after visiting your property to inspect the claim if you won’t sign a non-waiver agreement.
+Insurers could send a reservation of rights letter immediately after receiving your claim.
+Or, they could send a reservation of rights letter after visiting your property for an initial claims inspection.

-What is a non-waiver agreement?
+What is a Non-Waiver Agreement?

 What’s Included on a Reservation of Rights Letter?